Open topic with navigation

 If the file record size is less than that of the data area, the record is placed into the data area left-justified over blanks.
 If the file record size is greater than the size of the data area, only the leftmost portion of the record is transferred, and an “Input data size exceeds destination size” error ($ERR_TOOBIG) is generated.
 (If system option #27 is set, this error is not generated; this option allows a larger buffer to be stored into a smaller destination.)

 If you READ the last record in a file opened with block submode, and this record’s length is not a multiple of the file’s buffer size, Synergy DBL generates an “End of file” error ($ERR_EOF) and copies the file record into the buffer.
-A call to %RSIZE returns the actual length of the record read.
+A call to %RSIZE (or %RDLEN) returns the actual length of the record read.
 Any excess characters in the buffer are not filled.

 The record to position to is specified either by the POSITION qualifier, the MATCH qualifier (valid on ISAM files only), the RFA qualifier, or key_spec in the following order of precedence: